 Tip 9.
 Bleached-Out Colors

 Bleach can be used to remove (discharge) the dye in a fabric, with unexpected and unpredictable results (do a test square!).
 Use a cheap brush to apply bleach, as it'll quickly ruin it, and wear gloves so you don't get bleach on your skin.
 Obviously it works best with dark colors.
 To stop the action of the bleach, wash the fabric.
-(If you've read about stopping the action of bleach by rinsing the fabric in a bucket of water into which you've mixed a cup or two of white vinegar, be cautious.
-Ensure you don't mix undiluted vinegar and bleach directly, as this releases chlorine which is poisonous!)
+(If you've read about stopping the action of bleach by rinsing the fabric in a bucket of water into which you've mixed a cup or two of white vinegar, then do some further research on how mixing vinegar and bleach releases chlorine, which is poisonous.)

 Tip 10.
 One-Sided Designs